waqasm78/AI-90Days/docs/Day7.md

 Without exception handling, such failures **crash your program**.
 With it, you can show **friendly messages** and safely continue or stop.

+---

+## 💡 Real-World Analogy

-**💡 Analogy:** Think of exception handling like air bags in a car — they won't prevent an accident, but they reduce the damage and help you recover.
+Think of exception handling like air bags in a car — they won't prevent an accident, but they reduce the damage and help you recover.

 ---